RED WINE CHARACTERISTICS

 Cabernet Franc

 Cabernet Franc is normally a medium-bodied wine and often used as a blending grape.
 The Right Bank in Bordeaux (Pomerol and Saint-Émilion) often blends Cabernet Franc with Merlot to make some of the most sought-after wines in the world.
 But when produced as a single varietal, it can be absolutely delicious in its own right!
 It’s a little less tannic and lower in acidity than Cabernet Sauvignon.
-Its flavors include black cherry, cassis, blueberry, violets, and bell pepper, along with herbaceous and tobacco aromas.

 In the United States, Cabernet Franc is often blended with Cabernet Sauvignon, Merlot, Petit Verdot, and Malbec.
 This blend, which can be called a Meritage, is only available to American wineries that agree to join the Meritage Association.
 The blend can only contain the five previously mentioned Bordeaux varietals.
 The name “Meritage” comes from a blend of the words “Merit” and “Heritage”; therefore, the word “Meritage” rhymes with “Heritage”.